Renovation and maintenance tips for wrought ironwork

 Puddled wrought Iron has been available in limited supply for the blacksmiths of Britain who kept the skills and craft going and we are seeing a steadily increasing demand in recent times.

-Before the Romans came, Britons were noted for their iron jewelry; an expensive metal in literal terms, for the time and labour expended to make even a small cinder of iron.
+Before the Romans came, Britons were noted for their iron jewellery; an expensive metal in literal terms, for the time and labour expended to make even a small cinder of iron.
 Early wrought iron was made in the fire from ore and charcoal.
 The heat was sufficient for the charcoal to reduce the iron oxide to iron, but not to melt it.
 As a result the silicate slags were included, not refined away as we might do now, but entrained in the fibrous structure of the material.
 For this reason, the old irons have lasted for hundreds of years.
 Iron may corrode, but not its coating of silicate slags.

 However little survives because wrought iron may be repeatedly recycled and benefits from reworking.
 Scrap could be bundled, heated until it glowed white hot, and forged again by hammering into a solid mass to produce an iron of a higher quality.